 In developing the School of Record relationship, USF and Palazzi have closely consulted and followed the Guidelines for School of Record Relationships developed by the Forum on Education Abroad with input from the American Association of Collegiate Registrars and Admissions Offices.

 USF has had a long-standing relationship with Palazzi – in 2006 courses of Apicius, the hospitality and culinary institute of Palazzi, were approved by USF’s Undergraduate Studies in Tampa.
-Further, over the past 3 years, more than 250 USF students have studied at Palazzi, and more than 25 USF faculty and staff have visited Palazzi.
-Under the SoR agreement, every two years, a delegation consisting of USF administrative and teaching staff will conduct a site visit to Palazzi, conversely Palazzi staff will visit USF on a biannual basis.
-In addition, USF Professor and Chair of the Department of History Dr. Fraser Ottanelli, currently serves on the Board of Directors of Palazzi.
+Further, over the past 10 years, more than 1800 USF students have studied at FUA, and more than 50 USF faculty and staff have visited FUA.
+Under the SoR agreement, every two years, a delegation consisting of USF administrative and teaching staff conduct a site visit to Palazzi, conversely Palazzi staff visit USF on a biannual basis.
+The School of Record relationship between USF and FUA-AUF was established in 2012.

 Education Abroad, USF World